The Best MOD Converter Tools: 6 Top Picks for 2026

 For one-off playback, try renaming first.

-We ranked the six tools below by output quality at matched bitrate, conversion speed on the same 1.8 GB sample clip, ease of use, and whether the publisher is still actively maintaining the software in 2026.
+The six tools below are ranked by output quality at matched bitrate, conversion speed, ease of use, and whether the publisher is still actively maintaining the software in 2026.

 #Wondershare Free Video Converter (Best Free Pick on Windows and Mac)